qwertie/home/misc/Atlas-Shrugged-summary.md

 > "Give an engine to Mr. Chalmers at once.
 Send the Comet through safely and without unnecessary delay.
 If you are unable to perform your duties, I shall hold you responsible before the Unification Board, Clifton Locey."

-> Then, calling his girl friend to join him, Clifton Locey drove to a country roadhouse — to make certain that no one would be able to find him in the next few hours .
+> Then, calling his girl friend to join him, Clifton Locey drove to a country roadhouse — to make certain that no one would be able to find him in the next few hours.

 Mitchum looks for a politically palatable way out and finds nothing, but is terrified of being blamed for the delay, and decides to carry out the order with a coal-burning train.

 Most of the employees in the train and at the station are aware it would be deadly for this passenger train to go through the tunnel, but Mitchum goes through various machinations to make it happen anyway; fear induced in employees by Emergency Directive No. 10-289 prevent them from stopping Mitchum.
 The train, driven by employees who are unaware of the danger, goes into the tunnel, killing everyone aboard.

-But before Rand sends them to their deaths, she explains in some detail that every single person on the train (aside from the children) had a belief or an occupation which, I suppose, Rand would not approve of.
+But before Rand sends them to their deaths, she explains in some detail that every single person on the train (aside from the children) had a belief or an occupation which Rand would not approve of.

 >  The man in Bedroom H, Car No. 5, was a businessman who had acquired his business, an ore mine, with the help of a government loan, under the